magao-x/MagAOX/apps/template/readme.md

 Now in `Makefile`, `hardwareCtrl.hpp` and `hardwareCtrl.cpp`, change `template` to `hardwareCtrl` (you should be able to use find-all and replace).

+If all replacement is done correctly, the application will build with only warnings if you type `make` on the command line.

 Next edit the code in the `.hpp` file to implement the application.
 You can also edit the Makefile adding additional libraries, or perhaps another header.
 You will typically not need to edit any code in the `.cpp` file other than replacing `template` as above.

 # 2. Build System Integration